Sinorda/DSP_lab/README.md

-# Digital Signal Processing Lab
-This is a project in NYU Tandon DSP_lab course.
+This is a final project in NYU Tandon DSP_lab course.